ahmedsilim0/Be-a-legend-/README.md

 # Be-a-legend-
-this project provide a several online games that you can choose the community to interact with other players
+this project provide a several online games that you can choose the community to interact with other players this is only the front end of the project